Road Runner Quilt Pattern

 Cut the black-white-black strip to 3 1/2″ long, 42 pieces.
 Cut G strips to 2 1/2″ long, 42 pieces.

-Piece them up alternatively into a long strip that assemble a traffic lane.
+Piece them up alternatively into a long strip that assembles a traffic lane.

 Quilt the white part with batting.